dahopkin/YoutubeSpotFinder/readme.md

 ![Screenshot](https://raw.githubusercontent.com/dahopkin/YoutubeSpotFinder/master/images/screenshots/cut-ui-after.jpg)

 With "Before" and "After", the Spot Finder will jump to new "middles" depending on which you pick, cutting it's "search range" in half each time.
-The red-and-white progress bar will indicate the current progress of the search (because YouTube's controls are invisible while using this).
+The red-and-white progress bar will indicate the current progress of the search (because YouTube's controls are typically invisible while using this).

 ![Screenshot](https://raw.githubusercontent.com/dahopkin/YoutubeSpotFinder/master/images/screenshots/cut-ui-narrow.jpg)